-65. It is generally preferable that energy retailers work with a customer on an URGs application over the phone.
-It is frustrating where financial counsellors' resources are strained by having to assist people to fill out the form when energy retailers are paid a \$40 administration fee for each application.
-A recent draft decision from the ESC would strengthen requirements for retailers to help people to complete the URG, which is proposed to apply from October 2020 onwards.21
+It is generally preferable that energy retailers work with a customer on an URGS application over the phone.
+Financial counsellors' resources can be strained by having to assist people to fill out the form when energy retailers are paid a \$40 administration fee to simply send out an application.
+The decision from the ESC to strengthen requirements for retailers to assist people to complete the URGS application, which applies from October 2020 onwards, is a positive step but needs to be enforced as we continue to hear from clients who are not even told about the availability of URGS from their retailer-as Elodie's case study, on page 23 of this report, demonstrates.